johnisom/time_manager/README.md

 * Create longer, better, and more descriptive docstrings for all functions
 * Port from *NIX based to cross-platform compatible (Windows/DOS and *NIX)
-* Add more view options such as viewing average hours per week, etc
+* Add more view options such as viewing average hours per week, etc.
-* Add a GUI or GUI-looking thing when printing out to console
+  See *display functions* below.
-* Add categories of what your time is going to, like coding, working out, reading, etc.
+* Add categories of what your time is going to, like coding, working out, reading, etc. Will require overhaul of all data structures and processes.
+  Very low priority.
 * Add colored output
 * Display functions
   1) *Daily digest*: `--daily-digest`